natj/sci_writing/README.md

 ## Figures
 Figures should be given in the text on the same two pages that are physically open for the reader.
 This means you have to play around a bit with LaTeX.
 Try using `[ht!]` (Here, Top, !="*I really mean it, try harder latex!*").
+You might also have to copy/paste the figure code to different places in the .tex file to get it to correct position.

 Check that axes are labeled using roman font, variables using italic and units again in roman; in python `r'Flux, $F$ (keV s$^{-1}$ cm$^{-2}$)'`